HoledkRTF/matrix-media-extraction/README.md

 A tool to extract and download all media from Matrix chat rooms, including E2E encrypted rooms.
 It scans room histories backwards, downloading images, videos, and files, and properly deduplicates them so you don't end up with massive storage waste from identical forwarded files.

-## Features
+## Shit it do

-- Downloads media from both encrypted and unencrypted Matrix rooms.
+- Downloads media from both unencrypted and encrypted(OML i hate matrix so much) Matrix rooms.
-- Prevents storage bloat by hashing files and skipping exact duplicates.
+- Prevents storage bloat by hashing files and skipping exact duplicates(i dont have space, ts too expensive).
-- Resumes incomplete scans using a local cache.
+- Resumes incomplete scans using a local cache(maybe kinda useless).
-- Command-line interface with progress bars and detailed room statistics.
+- Command-line interface with progress bars and detailed room statistics(storage).

-## Setup Instructions
+## Setup Instructions(AI my goat)

 1. **Install Python**: Make sure you have Python 3 installed.
 2. **Clone the repository**: Download this code to your machine.